vlazed/animated-ragdoll-tool/README.md

 ## Pull Requests

-When making a pull request, make sure to confine to the style as that seen in ragdollpuppeteer.lua (no redundant spaces in function parentheses).
-If you use Visual Studio Code, I accompanied the repo with settings.json; make sure to install the required extensions.
+When making a pull request, make sure to confine to the style as that seen in ragdollpuppeteer.lua.
+I used the Stylua formatting style.

 ## Acknowledgements and Credits